aptos-labs/developer-docs/docs/concepts/fullnodes.md

 There's no difference in their functionality, only whether their upstream node is a validator or another fullnode.
 Read more details about network topology [here](./node-networks-sync.md)

-Third-party blockchain explorers, wallets, exchanges, and DApps may run a local fullnode to:
+Third-party blockchain explorers, wallets, exchanges, and dapps may run a local fullnode to:

 - Leverage the REST interface for blockchain interactions.
 - Get a consistent view of the Aptos ledger.